Joonalai/profiler-qgis-plugin/README.md

 ## Inspirations

-These awesome plugins are used as an inspiration for the plugin structure:
+These awesome plugins are used as inspiration for the plugin structure:

 * <https://github.com/nlsfi/pickLayer>
 * <https://github.com/nlsfi/segment-reshape-qgis-plugin>